-Fencing weapons and kit literally gets quite a beating.
-To keep weapons light and sensitive to hits means some components are very small and take less kindly to this treatment and even less to bad treatment!
+Fencing kit literally gets quite a beating.
+To keep weapons light and sensitive means some components are very small and take less kindly to this treatment and even less to bad treatment!

-A loose handle can also cause electrical faults as the system relies on a series of dry joints (ie contact only) especially in the guard/handle.
+A loose handle can also cause electrical faults as the system relies on a series of dry joints (ie contact only) especially in the hilt.

 At worst they will need a rewire.
 This is much cheaper than a new blade which, as of Feb 2013, start at £29 and go to £105!
 If you already have a good blade (see an up coming Sword Cuts item about blades) a rewire is also an opportunity to fit a new Leon Paul Titanium Nitride (TiN) point which are much harder and, it is claimed, smoother in operation.
 Or perhaps you would prefer an Allstar German point which are claimed to be more reliable and more sensitive?

-Armourers can also advise on and change handle types including conversions from French to crosse or pistol grips, repair bodywires, replace bent bayonet sockets and fit lamé bibs to older masks as required for most foil competitions.
+Armourers can also advise on and change handle types including conversions from French to crosse or pistol grips, repair bodywires, replace bent bayonet sockets and fit lamé bibs to older masks as required for foil competitions for ages 14+.

 At Blackheath, armoury services are provided by the Club Armourer, Andrew Nisbet, Coach Alan Grafton and member/coach Gary Whelan.
 Have a word with each for free advice and to get a quote!